Zealfire243/lol_analysis/README.md

 ## Currently Working On:

 Right now my focus is to set up the dataset itself.
 I am setting up functions in order to create my own pipeline.
 These functions will be able to take any LoL match and consolidate it into useful information that can fit in a single row.
+As of now, what I have so far is pretty well documented and I hope you give it a read.

 I also plan to fill out this Readme as I go.